How to lower your cholesterol

 When we talk about cholesterol, we’re usually talking about the amount of fat in your blood.
 Doctors measure four different things: total cholesterol, low-density lipoproteins (LDL), high-density lipoproteins (HDL) and triglycerides.
 You may hear this called a lipid panel, which consists of the four numbers grouped together.

-LDL cholesterol is “bad” cholesterol.
-It causes fatty buildups in the arteries, which increases the risk of a heart attack or stroke.
-Aim for 100mg/dL or less.3
+- LDL cholesterol is “bad” cholesterol.
+It causes fatty buildups in the arteries, which increase your risk of cardiovascular disease.

 Looking at these four numbers together gives a clearer picture of your heart health, says Dr. Gleckel.
 The American Heart Association recommends that adults age 20 and older have their cholesterol checked every four to six years.4 If you’re older or have other risk factors, your doctor may want to check your numbers more often.